gardener/etcd-backup-restore/doc/development/local_setup.md

 ### Installing `gcloud` SDK (Optional)

 In case you have to create a new release or a new hotfix, you have to push the resulting Docker image into a Docker registry.
-Currently, we are using the Google Container Registry (this could change in the future).
+Currently, we use the Google Container Registry (this could change in the future).
 Please follow the official [installation instructions from Google](https://cloud.google.com/sdk/downloads).

 ## Build

-Currently there are no binary build available, but it is pretty straight forward to build it by following the steps mentioned below.
+Currently there are no binary builds available, but it is fairly simple to build it by following the steps mentioned below.

 * First, you need to create a target folder structure before cloning and building `etcdbrctl`.